keboola/looker-api/docs/Api/ProjectApi.md

 Get All Git Connection Tests

-### Get All Git Connection Tests  Returns a list of tests which can be run against a project's (or the dependency project for the provided remote_url) git connection.
+### Get All Git Connection Tests  dev mode required.   - Call `update_session` to select the 'dev' workspace.
+Returns a list of tests which can be run against a project's (or the dependency project for the provided remote_url) git connection.
 Call [Run Git Connection Test](#!/Project/run_git_connection_test) to execute each test in sequence.
 Tests are ordered by increasing specificity.
 Tests should be run in the order returned because later tests require functionality tested by tests earlier in the test list.
 For example, a late-stage test for write access is meaningless if connecting to the git server (an early test) is failing.

 ### Example
 ```php